hinto-janai/monero-bash/README.md

 ---

 ### Connections
-For transparency and ease-of-mind, here's all the connections `monero-bash` makes:
+For transparency, here's all the connections `monero-bash` makes:

 | Domain                   | Why                                                                                       | When | Where |
 |--------------------------|-------------------------------------------------------------------------------------------|------|-------|